-1. Be Conscious of Timing
+1. Be conscious of timing

 Put yourself in the shoes of the person about to be given feedback.
 Consider whether they are in the best mindset to receive your feedback.
-Also consider if you are in an open mindset to give feedback.
+Also, consider if you are in an open mindset to give feedback.
 Giving feedback directly after a heated meeting or disagreement, or when emotions are running high may not be the best time.
 Strong emotions can cloud a person’s ability to accept feedback, whether it's reinforcing or corrective.
 Wait for a more neutral time to provide feedback.

-2. Prepare, Prepare, Prepare
+2. Prepare, prepare, prepare

 Think about the person you're about to speak with before giving feedback.
 What is the purpose of your feedback and what do you want the outcome to be - do you see value in the person changing or repeating their behavior?
 And how do you think they could do so to achieve this outcome?
 Your feedback needs to give enough information for someone to either continue what they've been doing or change.

 Consider the desired outcome and impact of your feedback first to make it more effective.
-You may also want to write down the words you'll use and assess whether they will help the person more forward.
-Culture Amp Insights Strategist Chloe Hamman says, “A quick mini-rehearsal in your head about the conversation can be beneficial.”
+You may also want to write down the words you'll use and assess whether they will help the person move forward.
+Chloe Hamman, an Insights Strategist at Culture Amp, says, “A quick mini-rehearsal in your head about the conversation can be beneficial.”

-3. Provide Specific Examples
+3. Provide specific examples

-4. Make it Actionable (and future-focused when possible)
+4. Make it actionable (and future-focused when possible)

 Brain scan research referenced by Daniel Goleman shows that when we receive criticism for past behavior it does not motivate us to change.
-Instead we shut down and become defensive.
+Instead, we shut down and become defensive.
 In contrast, feedback that taps into what we can do to reach our goals leads the brain to respond with a rush of positive mood-enhancing dopamine.

-5. Make Feedback a Regular Process
+5. Make feedback a regular process